svicknesh/docker-handle-lhs/README.md

 1. Clone this repository to a folder of your choice and switch to that directory.
 2. Edit the `docker-compose.yml` file and replace *handle-instance* with a more memorable name such as *vicknesh-lhs*.
 3. For volumes, replace *./instance-data* with a folder to store Handle data related to this docker instance.
 For the above example, you can replace the folder name with *./vicknesh-data*
 4. Change the port numbers to your preferred port.
-Change the ports on the left before the _:_ **ONLY**.
+Change both the ports on the left and right of the _:_ to match.
+The LHS instance will listen on the configured port in *config.dct* and the host has to map the port accordingly.
 5. Before starting the instance, generate the relevant information about the site.
 Using the above information as an example
 ```bash
 ./hsj/bin/hdl-setup-server ./vicknesh-data/